 Imagine creating three perfect serves in the time it would normally take to make one… well, dream no more!
-Leading bartender Thomas Aske from the Fluid Movement gives us some pointers about pre-batching cocktails and gives us some recipes to get you started!
+Leading bartender Thomas Aske from the Fluid Movement gives us some pointers on making pre-batched cocktails and gives us some recipes to get you started!

 The beginning of batching

 The current trend for pre-mixing and bottling cocktails is steeped in history.
 You’d be forgiven for thinking that batched cocktails are a new trend and have only recently emerged, but, in fact, the process of pre-blending bottled cocktails goes back over hundreds of years – it even predates the birth of classic cocktails!

 In order to understand the rich history of pre-mixed drinks, we need to step back as far as the late 19th century.
 Gilbert F Heublein pioneered commercially successful bottled cocktails by accident when deciding to sell some unused gallons of batched martini and Manhattan cocktails in his father’s restaurant in Connecticut.
 His products were consumed by the wealthy and elite, spreading the word of the Heublein produced ‘Club Cocktail range’.
 Club Cocktails were big business and enabled the Heublein family to expand their empire into other business ventures through the 20th century, with Heublein Inc. being purchased by Grand Metropolitan and later merging with Diageo in 1997.

 The appeal of pre-batching is clear and long-standing.
 A bartender’s craft is geared towards the satisfaction of the guest, and what better way to provide this than through attention to detail, consistency and service.
 All the key factors required to deliver a world-class experience can be achieved by using pre-mixed drinks in your bar.

 - More time spent with your guest - By creating drinks using only one or two bottles, you can reduce the amount of time required to mix the drink and reinvest it in spending more time engaging with your customer.